abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 \end{equation}
 $$

-Here to understand this better try to visualize how this matrix operation may be applied on any particular quantum state vector.
+Here try to visualize how this matrix operation will act on a particular quantum state vector to to get a better understanding.

 #### Toffoli operation or Toffoli gate

 Now we will see about the controlled-controlled NOT operation( or CCX operation).
-It is called Toffoli operation (or Toffoli gate) named for the Tommaso Toffoli.
-Suppose if we have same three qbit system $(X_1,X_2,X_3)$ as in the previous example, then first two bits $X_1$ and $X_2$ are controll bits and the controlled NOT operation is applied on the third bit $X_3$.
+It is called Toffoli operation (or Toffoli gate) named after Tommaso Toffoli.
+Suppose if we have same three qubit system $(X_1,X_2,X_3)$ as in the previous example, then first two qubits $X_1$ and $X_2$ are controll bits and the controlled NOT operation will be applied on the third qubit $X_3$.

 $$
 \begin{equation}\tag{Ex-17}